tampakrap/no-ip.com-bash-updater/readme.md

 How to use
 ----------

-* Create $HOME/.noipupdater/noipupdater.conf and add there USERNAME, PASSWORD and HOSTNAME
+* Copy noipupdaterrc.sample to $HOME/.noipupdaterrc
+* Fill in the variables in .noipupdaterrc accordingly
-* Run it (`./noipupdater`)
+* Run the script (`./noipupdater`)
-* Log files will be kept in $HOME/.noipupdater/log
+* Log files will be kept in $LOGDIR/noipupdater.log

 Tips!
 -----